nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Features

 ### <a name="search"> Search book: `search` </a>
-Search for a book with title and/or topic.
-The string entered will be matched with a subset of the title/topic of the target book, and matches will be returned.
+Search for a book by title and/or topic.
+The search string will be matched with a subset of the title/topic of the target book, and any matching books will be returned.
 Note that multiple books can be returned during searching.

 Format:
 * search -title TITLE